Opentrons/opentrons/api/docs/v2/new_modules.rst

 Using a Magnetic Module
 ***********************

+*For use with the OT-2 only.*

 The Magnetic Module controls a set of permanent magnets which can move vertically to induce a magnetic field in the labware loaded on the module.

 The Magnetic Module is represented by a :py:class:`.MagneticModuleContext` object, which has methods for engaging (raising) and disengaging (lowering) its magnets.

-The examples in this section will use a Magnetic Module loaded in slot 6:
+The examples in this section apply to an OT-2 with a Magnetic Module loaded in slot 6:

 .. code-block:: python
     :substitutions: